coreboot/coreboot/Documentation/superio/common/ssdt.md

 The following methods are generated for each SuperIO:
 ## AMTX()
 Acquire the global mutex and enter config mode.
-It's called this at the begining of an atomic operation to make sure no other ACPI code messes with the config space while working on it.
+It's called this at the beginning of an atomic operation to make sure no other ACPI code messes with the config space while working on it.

 ## RMTX()